 Berthoud Pass: Mines Peak

 The ski routes in the Frasier River drainage extending from Mines Peak are some of the bigger backcountry ski runs at Berthoud Pass.
-This is no joke terrain.
-The Mines 1 and Mines 2 avalanche paths slide every winter, and these slides are massive and catastrophic.
-Berthoud Pass skiers who are used to areas like the West Side and 90s where persistent slabs are pounded into moguls need to pay attention in the Mines area.
-This area is also far from the Pass and requires a skin back up to Hells Half Acre, or a 3 mile ski down the Seven Mile trail to a shuttle.
+This is consequential avalanche terrain containing challenging terrain traps.
+The Mines 1 and Mines 2 avalanche paths frequently slide, and these avalanches can be massive and catastrophic.
+This area is also far from the Pass and requires a climb back up to Hells Half Acre, or a 3 mile ski down the Seven Mile trail to a shuttle.

 Berthoud Pass Mines Peak

 - Summit Elevation: 12,200’

 - Snowmobile Access: Snowmobiles are not allowed at Berthoud Pass